pprobonas/Flight-Simulator/README.md

 ## Simulation environment and airplane types

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The simulation space is modeled as a 30-line and 60-column grid.
-At each position of the grid corresponds a point of the simulation space that is characterized, among other things, by the following properties:
+At each square of the grid corresponds a point of the simulation space that is characterized, among other things, by the following properties:
 *  Coordinates X, Y
 *  Altitude in meters (integer >= 0, with value 0 corresponding to existence
 sea)